RafaelOfEldor/devops-exam-2024/README.md

 # PGR301 Exam 2024 - Devops in the clouds

 ## General Info
-I use a lot of environmental variables and secrets in an attempt to enforce least privilege principle while keeping sensitive info out of my code, though this might make it more difficult to navigate the names of my created resources in aws.
+I use a lot of environmental variables and secrets in an attempt to enforce least privilege permissions while keeping sensitive info out of my code, though this might make it more difficult to navigate the names of my created resources in aws.
 However, all answers contain links to the necessary resources regardless, so it shouldn't be too much trouble.
 Most of the stuff i created also contains "candidate51" or "51" in it.